 7. Is a system of records being created under the Privacy Act, 5 U.S.C.
 552a?

 No, a new system of records is not being created under the Privacy Act.
 These records are covered by the Privacy Act System of Records Notice DEPT-18, Employee Personnel Files Not Covered by Notices of Other Agencies.

 8. How long will these records be retained?

-The retention period for these records is guided by the General Records Schedules (GRS), which are issued by the National Archives and Records Administration (NARA) to provide disposition authorization for records common to several or all agencies of the federal government.
-GRS 18, item 22a, provides that personnel security clearance files are to be destroyed upon notification of death or not later than 5 years after separation or transfer of employee or no later than 5 years after contract relationship expires, whichever is applicable.
+The retention period for these records is guided by the General Records Schedules (GRS), which are issued by the National Archives and Records Administration (NARA) to provide disposition authorization for records common to several or all agencies of the Federal Government.
 In accordance with GRS 20, item 3, electronic versions of records scheduled for disposal may be deleted at the expiration of the retention period authorized by the GRS for the equivalent paper copies or when no longer needed, whichever is later.
 GRS 1, item 29b authorizes the disposal of the equivalent paper copies when five years old.

 9. Do you log all computer-readable data extracts from databases holding sensitive information?
 Is that information verified (including sensitive data) and erased within 90 days or determined that it is still required?